Getting Started with SpriteKit

 Note: I’ve excluded watchOS.
 Who will ever be able to play an adventure game on watchOS?

-For each target there’s some code that includes a storyboard with a single controller that renders an SKView.
-SKView is a UIView subclass, that can render a SpriteKit scene.
+Each target includes code containing a storyboard with a single controller that renders an SKView.
+SKView is a UIView subclass capable of rendering a SpriteKit scene.

-The rest of the code is in a shared folder and it includes the main game scene, that is a subclass of SKScene.
+The rest of the code is in a shared folder and includes the main game scene, which is a subclass of SKScene.

-GameScene displays the content from a scene file, that’s a file with extension .sks that can be configured in Xcode’s scene editor.
-It also handles touch events, to display an animated shape when the player touches the screen.
+GameScene displays content from a scene file, with an .sks extension, which can be configured in Xcode’s scene editor.
+It also handles touch events to display an animated shape when the player touches the screen.

-Step 0: login with my (Giorgia’s 🙂) Apple Developer credentials to be able to sign the app.
+Step 0: Log in with my (Giorgia’s 🙂) Apple Developer credentials to sign the app.

-The pairing process is easy.
-The device and the laptop just have to be connected to the same WiFi network, and then from the Apple TV settings start the pairing process.
-After you’ve verified the device you can build and run the app.
+The pairing process is straightforward.
+The Apple TV and the laptop need to be connected to the same Wi-Fi network.
+From the Apple TV settings, start the pairing process.
+After verifying the device, you can build and run the app.

-I don’t think the scene editor will be very useful, at least at the beginning, so the first thing I did was to delete the template scene and to start from scratch.
+I don’t think the scene editor will be very useful, at least initially, so the first thing I did was delete the template scene and start from scratch.

-I guess at some point I will regret this decision, but first I want to be able to write code without having to keep track of external resources such as scene files.
-When, and if, the game scales, I may reconsider this choice.
+I might regret this decision later, but I want to be able to write code without managing external resources such as scene files.
+If and when the game scales, I may reconsider this choice.

 Conclusion